-You can easily locate Sharpe ratio in the fact sheet of a mutual fund.
-The Sharpe Ratio is calculated by subtracting the risk-free return from the portfolio return; which is known as the excess return.
-Afterward, the excess return is divided by the standard deviation of the portfolio returns.
-Basically, it is used to measure the excess return on every additional unit of risk taken.
-Generally, it is calculated on a monthly basis and then annualized for easy comprehension.
+You can quickly locate the Sharpe ratio in the fact sheet of a mutual fund.
+The Sharpe ratio is calculated by subtracting the risk-free return from the portfolio return; which is known as the excess return.
+Afterwards, the excess return is divided by the standard deviation of the portfolio returns.
+It is used to measure the excess return on every additional unit of risk taken.
+Generally, it is calculated every month and then annualised for easy comprehension.

 It is calculated using the formula given below:

-It means that if Sharpe ratio of a fund is 1.25 per annum, then the fund generates 1.25% extra return on every 1% of additional annual volatility.
-A fund with a higher standard deviation should earn higher returns to keep its Sharpe Ratio at higher levels.
-Conversely, a fund with a lower standard deviation can achieve a higher Sharpe Ratio by earning moderate returns consistently.
+It means that if the Sharpe ratio of a fund is 1.25 per annum, then the fund generates 1.25% extra return on every 1% of additional annual volatility.
+A fund with a higher standard deviation should earn higher returns to keep its Sharpe ratio at higher levels.
+Conversely, a fund with a lower standard deviation can achieve a higher Sharpe ratio by earning moderate returns consistently.

 Sharpe ratio indicates investors’ desire to earn returns which are higher than those provided by risk-free instruments like treasury bills.
 As Sharpe ratio is based on standard deviation which in turn is a measure of total risk inherent in an investment, Sharpe ratio indicates the degree of returns generated by an investment after taking into account all kinds of risks.
 It is the most useful ratio to determine the performance of a fund and you, as an investor, need to know its importance.

 Sharpe ratio is a comprehensive mechanism to ascertain the performance of a fund against a given level of risk.
-The higher the Sharpe Ratio of a portfolio, the better is its risk-adjusted performance.
-However, if you obtain a negative Sharpe Ratio, then it means that you would be better off investing in a risk-less asset than the one in which you are invested right now.
+The higher the Sharpe ratio of a portfolio, the better is its risk-adjusted-performance.
+However, if you obtain a negative Sharpe ratio, then it means that you would be better off investing in a risk-free asset than the one in which you are invested right now.

-Sharpe ratio can be used as a tool to compare funds which are placed in the same category like analyzing the performance of Fund A and Fund B which are large-cap equity funds.
+Sharpe ratio can be used as a tool to compare funds placed in the same category as analysing the performance of Fund A and Fund B, which are large-cap equity funds.
 In this way, you will ensure that both the funds are facing a similar level of risk.
-Conversely, you might compare funds giving similar returns but which are at different levels of risk.
+Conversely, you might compare funds giving the same returns but which are at different levels of risk.

-Sharpe Ratio is one of the most powerful tools used in mutual fund selection.
-As it is entirely quantitative in nature, it provides objective feedback into fund’s performance.
-By looking at the Sharpe Ratio, you can assess the degree of risk that two funds faced earning extra returns over the risk-free rate.
-In fact, it is a standardized tool to compare funds which use different strategies like growth or value or blend.
+Sharpe ratio is one of the most powerful tools used in mutual fund selection.
+As it is entirely quantitative, it provides objective feedback into the fund’s performance.
+By looking at the Sharpe ratio, you can assess the degree of risk that two funds faced earning extra returns over the risk-free rate.
+It is a standardised tool to compare funds which use different strategies like growth or value or blend.

-You may use Sharpe Ratio to identify whether the new fund which you want to add to your existing portfolio would be beneficial or not.
-Suppose the existing Sharpe ratio of your portfolio is 1.15.
-Ideally, the addition of an extra fund should ideally increase the Sharpe ratio by lowering the overall risk and boosting the returns.
-On the contrary, if the Sharpe Ratio drops to 1.05, then it indicates that you need to revisit the decision of diversification i.e. adding that fund to the existing portfolio.
+You may use the Sharpe ratio to identify whether the new fund which you want to add to your existing portfolio would be beneficial or not.
+Suppose the current Sharpe ratio of your portfolio is 1.15.
+Ideally, the addition of an extra fund should increase the Sharpe ratio by lowering the overall risk and boosting the returns.
+On the contrary, if the Sharpe ratio drops to 1.05, then it indicates that you need to revisit the decision of diversification, i.e. adding that fund to the existing portfolio.

-Hence, you should not blindly rely on Sharpe Ratio for shortlisting a fund.
-You may use other qualitative measures along with this ratio for an informed decision making.
-Finally, it is always desirable to use Sharpe Ratio keeping your investment horizon in focus.
-Usually, you will find Sharpe ratio indicating 3 years’ risk-adjusted performance.
+Finally, it is always desirable to use Sharpe ratio keeping your investment horizon in focus.
+Usually, you will find the Sharpe ratio indicating three years’ risk-adjusted-performance.
 But if you have a long-term investment horizon, such ratio might seem irrelevant.

 Many times investing in mutual funds becomes complex.
-In case you don’t possess enough financial knowledge and are finding it too difficult to understand, then just go for ClearTax Save.
-Here, our financial experts use financial ratios to provide you best funds in which you can invest in a hassle-free and paperless manner.
+In case you don’t possess enough financial knowledge and are finding it too difficult to understand, then log on to ClearTax Save.
+Here, our financial experts use financial ratios to provide you with the best funds in which you can invest in a hassle-free and paperless manner.